 1 – Independent learning

-Managers often want to solve all problems themselves, but employees must also continue to learn.
-Inherent to the learning process is that mistakes can also be made.
-A good manager recognizes the moment when he has to help the employee himself or when the employee has to figure things out on their own.
+Furthermore, managers often want to solve all problems themselves, but employees must also continue to learn.
+It is inherent to the learning process that mistakes can be made.
+A good manager recognizes the moment when he needs to help the employee himself or when the employee needs to figure things out on their own.

 2- Self-awareness

-A good manager knows very well what his or her strengths and weaknesses are.
-That is why they ensure that the people around them work additionally on the points where they still need improvement.
+Moreover, a good manager knows very well what his or her strengths and weaknesses are.
+Therefore, they ensure that the people around them work in a complementary way on the areas where they still need improvement.

 3- Positivity

-It will not always be roses and moonshine within a company, but the truth is that negativity will not generate engagement.
-That is why the manager is expected to focus on the positive points and convert a setback into a new opportunity.
+Furthermore, it will not always be all sunshine and roses within a company, but the truth is that negativity will not generate engagement.
+Therefore, the manager is expected to be able to focus on the positive aspects and turn a setback into a new opportunity.

 4- Feedback

-One of the best ways to create employee engagement is to make them part of the process.
+Furthermore, one of the best ways to create employee engagement is by making them part of the process.
 Ask them for feedback and opinions.
-This way they know that their comments or criticism are welcome, so that they can achieve better performance together.
+That way, they know their comments or criticism are welcome, helping to achieve better performance together.

 5- Making choices

-In line with point 4: a good manager involves his employees in decision-making.
-We are not only talking about the easy decisions that need to be made, but certainly also about the more complex issues within the company.
-These managers recognize the moments when an employee has to make a decision himself, which decisions have to be made for the team or when it must result from a collaboration.
+Therefore, in line with point 4: a good manager involves his employees in decision-making.
+We are not only talking here about the easy decisions that need to be made, but certainly also about the more complex issues within the company.
+These managers recognize the moments when an employee needs to make a decision themselves, which decisions need to be made for the team, or when they must stem from collaboration.

 6- Stakeholder management

-A good manager understands the importance of stakeholder management.
-Informing and keeping senior management informed about the work and progress being made within the manager's team is an important process.
+As a result, a good manager understands the importance of stakeholder management.
+Informing and keeping senior management updated regarding the work and progress being made within the manager's team is an important process.
 In this way, they ensure that the company's efforts and resources continue to move in the right direction.

 7- Delegation

-Delegating work is often difficult for managers who prefer to do everything themselves.
-However, a good manager has sufficient insight into the work that he or she must do himself or delegate to others within the team.
+Furthermore, delegating work is often difficult for managers who prefer to do everything themselves.
+However, a good manager has sufficient insight into the work he or she needs to do personally, or delegate to others within the team.
 These managers feel comfortable when employees acquire new skills in this way.